ita-social-projects/StreetCode_Client/README.md

 ```
 mkcert localhost 127.0.0.1
 ```
-5. In `webpack.dev.js` update DevServer section according to comment.
+5. In `webpack.dev.js` file update DevServer section according to comment left there.

 ### How to run local
 To start project locally, write following command:
 ```